Want to try the best essential oils for eczema to avoid side effects of medication? Find out which ones can help alleviate itchy skin and rashes.

 Marshmallows aren’t just for roasting around a campfire.
-The root of marshmallow (Althaeae radix) has high anti-inflammation compounds.
+The root of marshmallow (Althaeae radix) has strong anti-inflammatory properties.
 This makes it effective for fighting eczema, says this research.

 Frankincense for eczema

 One simple essential oil blend for eczema is frankincense and lavender.
-You can use sweet almond oil as a carrier.
-Speaking of frankincense, is it one of the best essential oils for eczema?
-Is there any research that backs it?
+You can use sweet almond as a carrier.
+This is one of the simplest essential oils for eczema recipe.

 Carrier oils for eczema

-Here’s an example of how concentrated an essential oil is without a carrier oil.
+Here’s an example of how concentrated an EO is without a carrier oil.
 Just one drop of essential peppermint oil is roughly the equivalent of 25 cups of peppermint tea.
 (This fun fact comes courtesy of MamaNatural.com).

-In general, you’ll want a couple drops of essential oil diluted in about a teaspoon of carrier oil.
+In general, you’ll want a couple drops of EO diluted in about a teaspoon of carrier oil.

 The most common carrier oils for eczema include sweet almond oil, coconut oil, olive oil, avocado, argan, and peach kernel oil.
 Moreover, these carrier oils are especially beneficial for dry skin.
 And eczema tends to dry out the skin.

-Dr. Axe, the mega-popular chiropractor-cum-supplement sales giant has a formula for eczema on his website.
+Dr. Axe, the mega-popular chiropractor-cum-supplement sales giant has a formula on his website.
 The total prep time is 40 minutes and provides 25 uses.

 You’ll need a half-cup raw shea butter, a half-cup of coconut oil, 1 tablespoon of local honey, 30 drops of lavender essential oil, and 8 drops of tea tree essential oil.

-To make this essential oil blend for eczema, melt the shea butter and coconut oil together.
+To make this blend, melt the shea butter and coconut oil together.
 Then, add the honey.
 Stir.
-Once this anti-eczema concoction is blended, add both lavender and tea tree oils.
+Once blended, add both lavender and tea tree oils.
 After that, stir some more.
 Then, allow to cool, but keep the texture soft.
 Once cool, use a food processor or hand-held mixer to mix until a foamy-like texture appears.
 At this point, this blend should look like lotion.